Graph Representation Learning for Spatial Image Steganalysis: Conclusion

 \section{Conclusion}

-We present a general graph learning framework for spatial image steganalysis, which can be easily extended to other cover sources.
-Experiments show that the proposed work outperforms the benchmark CNN model, which has verified the superiority and applicability of graph representation learning for steganalysis.
-Obviously, one may use ensemble, prior knowledge (e.g., probability maps of embedding), hyper-parameter tuning techniques and other tricks to enhance the steganalysis performance.
-Our original intention was not to increase the accuracy by a few percentages.
-Instead, the main contribution of this paper is to reveal that graph learning has the potential to achieve the state-of-the-art performance in steganalysis.
-In future, we will exploit graph learning for JPEG steganalysis.
+This paper presents a general graph learning framework for spatial steganalysis.
+Experiments show that it outperforms the benchmark CNN model, which has verified the superiority of graph learning.
+Our main contribution is to reveal that graph learning has the potential to achieve state-of-the-art detection performance.
+One may use ensemble, prior knowledge (e.g., probability maps of embedding), parameter tuning techniques and other tricks to further enhance the detection performance.
+In the future, we will apply graph learning to JPEG domain.